Summer Session Tuition Credit

-Generally, full-time J.D. students will have a tuition credit applied to their student accounts for their summer externship credits, with two key exceptions:
+Generally, full-time J.D. students will have a tuition credit applied to cover the Summer Session Externship credits, with three exceptions:

-1. Full-time J.D. students who were once part-time students and continue to pay tuition on a per-credit basis will be charged for their summer externship credits, and
+- Full-time J.D. students who were once part-time students and continue to pay tuition on a per-credit basis will be charged for these credits;

-2. Full-time J.D. students who transfer to the part-time division or to another law school after their summer externship will have a retroactive charge for their summer externship credits posted to their student accounts.
+- Full-time students who transfer to the part-time division or to another law school after their summer externship will have a retroactive charge for their externship credits posted to their student accounts.

-All students will be charged tuition for a summer externship initially and then, to the extent a credit is appropriate, the Office of Student Accounts will post it to the student’s account by one week after the end of summer registration.
-If you have a question about whether you pay tuition on a per-credit basis, please contact the Office of Student Accounts.
+All students will be charged tuition for a summer externship initially and then, to the extent a credit is appropriate, the Office of Student Accounts will post it to the student’s account by approximately one week after the end of summer registration.

 If a qualifying full-time J.D. student (i.e., one who does not fall within one of the exceptions above) has no other student account charges and receives a tuition bill for the summer externship course, the student should do nothing, and wait for the tuition credit to post.
 (If they have any other charges, they should pay them.)